 • Free Shipping in the continental US

-• This sculptural bowl created by Master Smith Antonio Ziranda was inspired by the work of Dirk Van Erp (circa 1920).
-It makes a beautiful centerpiece bowl.
+• Antonio Ziranda created this sculptural piece which can serve either as a vase or bowl and was inspired by the work of Dirk Van Erp (circa 1920).

 • SIZE: 10" wide x 5" high